abilandz/PH8124/Lecture_4/Lecture_4.md

 ```bash
 read -s Password
 ```
 Now the user's input is not showed in the terminal as you typed it, but it was stored nevertheless in the variable **Password**.
 Within your subsequent code you can programmatically do some checks on the content of **Password**.
-This is a very simple-minded mechanism for how you can handle passwords, etc.
+If you remove the read permission on that file in which you are doing those checks, you have obtained a very simple-minded mechanism for how you can handle passwords, etc.

 Finally, with the following example: